PhysiCell-Tools/python-loader/man/TUTORIAL.md

 ```

 Single now snapshots can be accessed by indexing.\
-With a single snapshot you work in exactely same way as with a object loaded by pyMCDS.\
+With a single snapshot you work in exactely same way as with an object loaded by pyMCDS.\
 ```python
 # get the simmulation time
 l_mcds[12].get_time()  # 720.0